spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/sales/returns/changing-the-state-of-order-items-in-returns.md

 3. Repeat steps 1-2 until you get the needed state.

-## Reference information: Changing the state of order items in reclamations
+## Reference information: Changing the state of order items in returns

 The following table describes the states you can select for order items.